 Okunoshima

-The only way to get to Rabbit Island is via the Okunoshima ferry.
-From the mainland to Okunoshima takes less than 20 minutes and takes about 12 mins costing 620 ¥.
+The only way to Rabbit Island is via the Okunoshima ferry.
+From the mainland to Okunoshima, it takes less than 20 minutes and about 12 minutes, and it costs 620 ¥.
 Make sure to bring some change with you so you can purchase rabbit food.
 Don’t bring your own food and feed it to the rabbits; human food is not good for their digestion.

 Things To Do In Okunoshima